 - a.
-Recognising its role and function in the wider area development in the Borough will be concentrated at Swindon through a combination of: - realising development opportunities within Swindon's urban area; and - allocated strategic sites at; Wichelstowe, Commonhead, Tadpole Farm, Kingsdown (east of the A419) and the proposed New Eastern Villages, Rowborough and expanded South Marston, as defined on the Key Diagram b.
-The Swindon Central Area, as defined on the Key Diagram and at Figure 67, will be the main focus and first preference for the location of built civic, cultural, further education, office, retail, leisure and regional sports facilities.

-c.
-Outside Swindon:

-- rural development will be located primarily at Highworth and Wroughton, which (of the rural settlements) are the most accessible and maintain the largest range of facilities; - South Marston will be extended as part of the allocated strategic extension sites in part a. above; - at the other villages in the Borough, proportional to their size and function, development at Broad Blunsdon, Chiseldon, Wanborough and Bishopstone will be supported within the rural settlement boundaries as shown on the Proposals Policies map, or on land allocated in a Neighbourhood Plan or Site Allocations DPD as detailed in Policy LN1 where it delivers (at least) the quantum of development identified in the Plan and responds positively to address local needs. through the Neighbourhood Plan process or further site allocation work as detailed in policy LN1; and,
+Recognising its role and function in the wider area development in the Borough will be concentrated at Swindon through a combination of: - realising development opportunities within Swindon's urban area; and - allocated strategic sites at; Wichelstowe, Commonhead, Tadpole Farm, Kingsdown (east of the A419) and the proposed New Eastern Villages, Rowborough and expanded South Marston, as defined on the Key Diagram. - b.
+The Swindon Central Area, as defined on the Key Diagram and at Figure 6, will be the main focus and first preference for the location of built civic, cultural, further education, office, retail, leisure and regional sports facilities. - c.
+Outside Swindon: - rural development will be located primarily at Highworth and Wroughton, which (of the rural settlements) are the most accessible and maintain the largest range of facilities; - South Marston will be extended as part of the allocated strategic sites in part a. above; - at the other villages in the Borough, proportional to their size and function, development will be supported within the rural settlement boundaries as shown on the Policies map, or on land allocated in a Neighbourhood Plan or Site Allocations DPD as detailed in Policy LN1 where it delivers (at least) the quantum of development identified in the Plan and responds positively to address local needs; and, - development proposals in rural and countryside locations outside the rural settlement boundaries as shown on the Policies Map will be permitted where: - local needs have been identified and allocated through a Neighbourhood Plan or Neighbourhood Development Order; and/or - it supports the expansion of tourist and visitor facilities in appropriate locations where identified needs are not met by existing facilities in a rural service centre; or - it is in accordance with other policies in this Plan permitting specific development in the countryside.

-- development proposals in rural and countryside locations outside these named the rural settlements boundaries as shown on the Proposals Policies Map will be permitted where: - local needs have been identified and allocated through a Neighbourhood Plan or Neighbourhood Development Order; and /or - it supports the expansion of tourist and visitor facilities in appropriate locations where identified needs are not met by existing facilities in arural service centre; or - the proposals satisfy the policy requirements of this Plan. it is in accordance with other policies in this Plan permitting specific development in the countryside - d.
-Sustainable economic and housing growth will be delivered in Swindon Borough during the plan period through the provision of: - 119.5 hectares of employment land (B-use class) through: - o 77.5 hectares of additional employment land1; and, - 42 hectares with extant permission and existing allocations carried forward (see Table 2) - About, but not less than, 22,000 dwellings between 2011 and 2026, phased as follows: - o 1,150 average per annum between 2011 and 2016; and, - 1,625 average per annum between 2016 and 2026. - The strategy shall be reviewed by 2016 at the latest, to assess future levels of need for new homes and employment land over the period to 2031, to provide an appropriate basis for employment land provision.
+- d.
+Sustainable economic and housing growth will be delivered in Swindon Borough during the plan period through the provision of: - 119.5 hectares of employment land (B-use class) through: - □ 77.5 hectares of additional employment land3; and, - 42 hectares with extant permission and existing allocations carried forward (see Table 2) - About, but not less than, 22,000 dwellings between 2011 and 2026, phased as follows: - □ 1,150 average per annum between 2011 and 2016; and, - □ 1,625 average per annum between 2016 and 2026. - The strategy shall be reviewed by 2016 at the latest, to assess future levels of need for new homes and employment land over the period to 2031, to provide an appropriate basis for employment land and infrastructure provision. - e.

-1 Including land with permission at Wichelstowe, Tadpole Farm and Commonhead e.
 This quantum of employment land and dwelling numbers for the period 2011-26 will be distributed as set out below:

-Table 1.
-Housing and Employment Land Distribution
+Table 1: Housing and Employment Land Distribution

-Dwellings Additional Employment Land 2 & Floorspace

-Swindon's Central Area about 1,000 90,000 m 2 office

-Remainder Swindon's existing urban area about 3,500

-Northern Development Area 589

-Wichelstowe 4,064 12.5 hectares

-Commonhead 890 15 hectares

-Tadpole Farm 1,695 5 hectares

-New Eastern Villages about 6,000 about 40 hectares

-Rowborough about 1,500

-South Marston Village:

-Greenfield 500

-Brownfield about 140

-Kingsdown (east of the A419) about 1,650

-Highworth at least 200 5 hectares

-Wroughton at least 150

-Other Villages (in total) at least 100
+Dwellings Additional Employment Land 4 & Floorspace Employment Swindon's Central Area about 1,000 90,000 m4 office Remainder Swindon's existing urban area about 3,500 Northern Development Area 589 Wichelstowe 4,064 12.5 hectares Commonhead 890 15 hectares Tadpole Farm 1,695 5 hectares New Eastern Villages about 6,000 about 40 hectares Rowborough about 1,500 South Marston Village: Greenfield Brownfield 500 about 140